dennisdoomen/CSharpGuidelines/_includes/0001_Introduction.md

 - [ReSharper](http://www.jetbrains.com/resharper/) has an intelligent code inspection engine that, with some configuration, already supports many aspects of the Coding Guidelines.
 It automatically highlights any code that does not match the rules for naming members (e.g. Pascal or Camel casing), detects dead code, and many other things.
 One click of the mouse button (or the corresponding keyboard shortcut) is usually enough to fix it.
 - ReSharper also has a File Structure window that displays an overview of the members of your class or interface, and allows you to easily rearrange them using a simple drag-and-drop action.
 - [CSharpGuidelinesAnalyzer](https://github.com/bkoelman/CSharpGuidelinesAnalyzer) verifies over 40 of our guidelines, while typing code in Visual Studio 2017 and during CI builds.
 An updated Resharper settings file is included.
-- Using [GhostDoc](http://submain.com/products/ghostdoc.aspx) you can generate XML comments for any member using a keyboard shortcut.
-The beauty of it is that it closely follows the MSDN-style of documentation.
-However, you have to be careful not to misuse this tool, and use it as a starter only.

 ## 1.5.
 Why did we create it?